-If you gave away savings, money or other assets or sold a property at less than its market value before receiving care, or whilst receiving care, then we may assess you as though you still have the full value of the asset.
+If you gave away savings, money or other assets, including property, sold a property at less than its market value, or put a property into trust/ transferred it to someone else or severed a joint tenancy before receiving care, or whilst receiving care, then we may assess you as though you still have the full value of the asset.
 The person who benefits may become liable for any unpaid charges.

-We will ask you about the timing, reason, recipient, and monetary value of the transfer and use this information to base our decision on whether the asset is included or disregarded from the financial assessment.
+We will ask you about the timing, reason, recipient, and monetary value of the transfer and use this information to base our decision on whether a deprivation of assets has occurred; we will make a determination on whether the asset is included or disregarded from the financial assessment.